openlab-at-city-tech/openlab/wp-content/plugins/wp-grade-comments/readme.txt

 3. Grades are visible on Dashboard > Posts.

 == Changelog ==

+= 1.4.3 =
+* Avoid fatal errors when checking compatibility with openlab-private-comments.

 = 1.4.2 =
 * Improved compatibility with the OpenLab Private Comments package of Commons In A Box.